To get started today,

 Try to keep the left shoulder still.

-Inhale to bring the gaze forward and exhale to look down.
+In how to bring the gaze forward And exhale to look down.

 Keep moving with your breath as you get into those muscles that run either side of your neck.